AtomicLinkRPC/alr-preview/docs/benchmarks.md

 | **ALR**  |        3,614,312 |          15,766,951 |

 ### RoundTripMediumMsgAsyncCB
 The client makes an async call with a medium sized message containing 9 fields.
-For each received call, the server echos back the same message to the client, where a callback is invoked.
+For each received call, the service echos back the same message to the client, where a callback is invoked.

 |          | 1 Thread (RPC/s) | 100 Threads (RPC/s) |
 | -------- | ----------------:| -------------------:|